 When life gets too busy for a full show schedule, Jeri enjoys singing with the Civic Park Carols Choir and joining in for a sing at Broadway Sessions as often as possible.

-Additional theatre credits include ‘Trick’ in the 20th Anniversary production of The Boy From Oz (The Production Company), Pippin (GFO), The Who’s TOMMY (Victorian Opera), leading man in the premiere season of Just A Couple of Song and Dance Men (JTM), Oklahoma! and Curtains (TPC).
-On screen, he features in Dream Deep for Museums Victoria and feature film Beautiful for KOJO Pictures.
-Joe is a 2015 WAAPA graduate, a proud member of Actor’s Equity and is represented by Ian White Management.
+Additional theatre credits include Snowboy in Opera Australia’s West Side Story on Sydney Harbour, Trick in the 20th Anniversary production of The Boy From Oz (The Production Company), Cagelle Clo-Clo in La Cage Aux Folles (Showtune Productions), Player/Understudy Lewis in PIPPIN (GFO), leading man in the premiere season of Just A Couple of Song and Dance Men (JTM Productions), Lad in THE WHO’s Tommy (Victorian Opera), CHICAGO (GFO), Singin’ In The Rain (Prospero Arts), Oklahoma!
+(The Production Company), Rhonda Burchmore and Rachel Beck’s The Long and Short Of It (Ding Productions) and Curtains (The Production Company).
+On screen, he features in Dream Deep for Museums Victoria, feature film Beautiful for KOJO Pictures, and in the Superfine music video for band Boys Boys Boys

 Katherine knew she was destined for a careeer on the stage, after starring as Mary in her kindergarten nativity play.
 She has worked professionally as an Entertainer on the Murray Princess cruise ship and has taught singing privately.
 She has completed her Bachelor of Arts, with a double major in Music and Creative Writing.
 Most recently she has co written and directed I'M FINE (a musical about teenage mental health).
 Additionally Katherine has previously musically directing Grease and Beauty and the Beast.
 But her real passion is for performing on the stage.
 Katherine loves connecting with a live audience when she plays a character; whether it's tugging at thier heartstrings or making them laugh.
 Some of her favourite previous roles include The Wicked Witch of the West in The Wizard of Oz, The Baker's Wife in Into the Woods and the title role in Calamity Jane.

 Kiara has been singing, dancing and acting for as long as she can remember.
-She enrolled in her first dance class at the age of 2 and for the last 10 years has studied Jazz, Tap, Ballet, Contemporary, Hip Hop, Acrobatics, Cheer, Singing and Musical Theatre at TIDC Performing Arts Studio.
+She enrolled in her first dance class at the age of 2 and studies all genres of dance at TIDC Performing Arts Studio.
 At the age of 10, she developed a love for Musical Theatre and got her first role in Adelaide Youth Theatre's Bugsy Malone (2015).
-She has gone on to perform in numerous AYT shows, with highlights being Belle in Beauty and the Beast, Patrice in 13: The Musical and Veruca Salt in Charlie and the Chocolate Factory.
+She has gone on to perform in numerous AYT shows, with highlights being Belle in Beauty and the Beast, Patrice in 13: The Musical, Anna in Frozen Jnr and Katherine Plumber in Newsies Jnr.

 Kiara is a passionate, captivating and talented young performer with a bright future ahead of her.